Chapter 4

 The Six Types of Effort

-Part 2 explained the effort theory of value which says that useful work or effort is the foundations of exchangeable value in a socio-economy.
+Part 2 explained the effort theory of value which says that useful work or effort is the foundation of exchangeable value.

 This is totally different from Economics and Mercantilism which uses money as the basis, through marginal pricing theory.

-This definition was later frowned upon by economic writers such as Jean Baptiste Say, who didn’t like the name of ‘unproductive labor’ being applied to statesmen, singers, doctors, and people who render services.
+This definition was later frowned upon by writers such as Jean Baptiste Say, who did not like the name ‘unproductive labor’ being applied to statesmen, singers, doctors, and people who render services.

 1-2.
 Material and Immaterial Effort